New PPP Guidelines for March 2021:

 - Businesses must have less than 500 employees (or meet the applicable industry size standard per the SBA), or;

 - Less than 300 employees (when applying for a second draw loan), or;

 - Be a sole proprietor, independent contractor, or self-employed individual; and

 - Businesses must have been in operation on February 15, 2020

-As mentioned, PPP loans will be processed through individual banks, credit unions, and other lenders.
-Small businesses will be able to apply for a Paycheck Protection Loan starting on April 3, 2020.
-(Independent contractors and self-employed individuals can apply starting on April 10, 2020).
+As mentioned, PPP loans will be processed through individual banks, credit unions, and other lenders—and eligible small businesses will be able to apply for a Paycheck Protection Loan through March 31, 2021.

 In order to apply, fill out the SBA’s sample application and submit your completed paperwork to an SBA-approved lender.
 (Contact your bank to see if they’re working with the SBA on the Paycheck Protection Program; if not, they should be able to refer you to another approved lender that can process your application.)